jmieszko/tic-tac-toe/README.md

 <h2>Approach</h2>
 <ul><li>For the UI, the goal was to keep it as simple as possible on a canvas that would fit a PC monitor as well as an iPhone XS without the need to scroll.
 <li>The game tiles are large enough to either tap or click.
 <li>A message box at the top of the board would change to the color of the current user's turn.
 If a game is not in progress, then a message would state to click on a new game.
 The message box would also inform the user if they clicked on an already chosen tile.
-Originally, the latter two points were alerts but later reworked into the message box.
+Originally, the latter two points were alerts but later reworked into the message box.</ul>
 <h2>Wireframe:</h2>
 This was significantly altered in favor of a cleaner design and space constraints, i.e. fitting on an iPhone XS screen.
 <img src="tictactoe_wireframe_dim.jpg">

 <h2>Technologies used:</h2>
 <h3>HTML</h3>
+<ul><li>Used custom divs for the various elements on the page.
+<li>The tiles were divided into sections</ul>
 <h3>CSS</h3>
 <ul><li>Arranged everything in vertical grids to keep the UI as clean as possible with the intent of fitting on an iPhone XS screen and scaling to PC monitors.</li>
 </ul>